-per 1,000 women (2.7 percent) relative to non-ban states.
+1,000 women (2.7 percent) (see Figure C.1 in Appendix C).
 These estimates are statistically significant at the one percent level.
 These are magnitudes our pre-analysis power calculations predicted we would be able to detect with greater than 80 percent probability.

 While SDID limits design choices with respect to the selection of control states trending similarly in the pre-period, there is still considerable choice over frequency of data, controls for possible confounders, choice of uncontaminated control groups, selection of treatment groups, and the timing of treatment.
-Appendix D provides a series of results of alternative specifications, demonstrating that the conclusion that abortion bans increased births is robust to reasonable alternative choices regarding the research design, including using NVSS Rapid Release data rather than CDC Wonder for 2023, excluding controls for state economic conditions, adding detailed demographic controls, adjusting the pre-period, and aggregating the data to monthly rather than annual births.
-We also show that the estimated effects are slightly attenuated but continue to show substantial effects on births if we add the "hostile" states, excluding those with changes to gestational age bans (Figure 2), to the set of possible controls.
+Appendix D provides a series of results of alternative specifications, demonstrating that the conclusion that abortion bans increased births is robust to reasonable alternative choices regarding the research design, including using NVSS Rapid Release data rather than CDC Wonder for 2023, excluding controls for state economic conditions, adding demographic controls, adjusting the pre-period, and aggregating the data to monthly rather than annual births.
+In addition, since excluded states might have been affected by the Dobbs ruling, we compare excluded states to protected states.

-5.2 Estimates by Age and Race
+5.2 Estimates by age and race

 Table 1 presents the SDID estimates by age and ethnicity, including and excluding Texas from the total ban states.
 The results do not show evidence of an increase in births to teenagers aged 15-19.
 Given the uncertainty, we cannot rule out an effect, but our preperiod power analysis would indicate that any effect is likely smaller than 5 percent.
-For older age groups, we estimate percentage effects of 3.3, 2.8, and 2 percent for women aged 20-24, 25-29, and 30-44, respectively; all these estimates are statistically significant at the one percent level.
-Given the evidence from Myers (2023a) that women aged 15-19 and 20-24 are more responsive to driving distances to abortion facilities than older women, it is striking that these results do not support the conclusion that teenage women were been more affected by abortion bans.
-If this finding is repeated as more data becomes available, one explanation may be that younger women are more likely to navigate online abortion finders or websites offering mail-order medication to self-manage abortions.
-15
+For older age groups, we estimate percentage effects of 3.3, 2.8, and 2.1 percent for women aged 20-24, 25-29, and 30-44, respectively; all these estimates are statistically significant at the one percent level (see Figure C.2 in Appendix C).
+Given the evidence from Myers (2023a) that women aged 15-19 and 20-24 are more responsive to driving distances to abortion facilities than older women, it is striking that these results do not support the conclusion that teenage women were more affected by abortion bans.
+If this finding is repeated as more data becomes available, one explanation may be that younger women are more likely